vporton/sdk/docs/design/asset-canister-interface.md

 Each encoding contains one or more "chunks" of data.
 The size of each chunk is limited by the message ingress limit.

-Content chunks can have any size that fits within the message ingress limit, but all chunks except the last must have the same size.
+Content chunks can have any size that fits within the message ingress limit, but for a given asset encoding, all chunks except the last must have the same size.

 ### Content Hash